100 sports records and the stories behind them

 2002: Brazil captures fifth World Cup

 Brazil’s 2-0 win over Germany in the 2002 World Cup Final gave them their fifth championship, the most of any country.
-Italy and Germany are second with four wins—during Germany’s 2014 championship run, they gained a modicum of revenge, crushing Brazil, 7-1.
+Italy and Germany are second with four wins—though during Germany’s 2014 championship run, they gained a modicum of revenge, crushing Brazil, 7-1.
 The 2002 World Cup also made history as the first one held in Asia and the first to be hosted by two countries (South Korea and Japan).

 2002: Cael Sanderson’s 159-0 record